dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

   "kauai" : ['hanalei', 'poipu']
 };

-// get all the keys as an unordered collection var keys = hawaiianBeaches.getKeys();
+// Get all the keys as an unordered collection. var keys = hawaiianBeaches.getKeys();

 assert(keys.length == 3);
 assert(new Set.from(keys).contains('oahu') == true);

-// get all the values as an unordered collection var values = hawaiianBeaches.getValues();
+// Get all the values as an unordered collection. var values = hawaiianBeaches.getValues();
 assert(values.length == 3);
 assert(values.some((v) => v.indexOf('waikiki') != -1) == true);

-// iterate through the key-value pairs
+// Iterate through the key-value pairs.
-// NOTE: do not depend on iteration order hawaiianBeaches.forEach((k,v) {
+// NOTE: Do not depend on iteration order. hawaiianBeaches.forEach((k,v) {
   print("I want to visit $k and swim at $v");
   // I want to visit oahu and swim at [waikiki, kailua, waimanalo]